 Thoughts From the Floor on a Question No One Can Really Answer

-This is an ugly story I don’t want to tell.
+This is a story I don’t want to tell.
 I wish someone else would tell this story so I would know I’m not the only one.
-But not everyone will tell the whole truth.
-Makes you too vulnerable, open for criticism and judgment.
-To those I say, walk a mile in my shoes or maybe just don’t read on.

 This morning I drove Justin to physical therapy.
-He SEEMED okay, so I proceeded to take him to school.
+He SEEMED okay, so I proceeded to take him to his class.

 We got as far as the classroom door before absolute chaos ensued.
 He turned around, said he felt sick, ran away and locked me out of the car.